Q: When is the 2023 race?

-Q: Can I transfer my bib to another runner, or switch to another race?
+Q: Can I transfer my bib to another runner, or switch to between the Half Marathon and 5k or vice versa?

-Q: I can’t run due to injury, can I get a refund?
+Q: I can’t run in this race any longer, can I get a refund?

-A: First, that is really a bummer, but unfortunately we can’t give refunds due to injury.
-You can transfer your bib to someone else if they want to run in your place, however.
+A: First, that is really a bummer, but we cannot give refunds.
+You can transfer your bib to someone else if they want to run in your place.

 Q: Are strollers allowed on the course?